wittevrongelthibaut/personal-website/src/routes/blog/blogCreationPost.md

 Setting up the server was also a very nice experience and I learned a lot from it.

-Also all the code is available in this <Link url="https://github.com/wittevrongelthibaut/personal-website">GitHub repository</Link>.
+Also, all the code is available in this <Link url="https://github.com/wittevrongelthibaut/personal-website">GitHub repository</Link>.